aahowel3/HMM/README.md

 ##############Scripts above here need to be updated to pull from new bamfiles in /work/aahowel3/Alignments

-# A different question - per sample, what is the coverage at each documented MAC excision site?
+# Work in progress - A different question - per sample, what is the coverage at each documented MAC excision site?
+If there is minimal coverage at a MAC excision site - could indicate an excision shift

+# Work in progress - what is the coverage per ancestor GE in a MIC alignment and a MAC alignment - this will tell us which to pull for deep sequencing
 If there is minimal coverage at a MAC excision site - could indicate an excision shift